 How much do dental crowns cost per tooth?

-While you may be tempted to go for the lowest possible option, consider a very important factor: the lowest quality, the lowest lasting power.
+While you may be tempted to go for the cheapest crown for a tooth possible, consider a very important factor: the lowest quality, the lowest lasting power.
 This means you may need more frequent dentist visits or redo the crowns more often.
 You get what you pay for, they say.
 So, it’s also important to understand the procedures’ long-term prices.

-The prices we report in this table are considered an average of different countries, different clinics (public, private, dentist offices), and different brands.
+The price we report in this table is considered an average of different countries, different clinics (public, private, dentist offices), and different brands.

 If you’re curious about our affordable prices, please get in touch with our customer service.
 They’ll be happy to help you!

 Usually, the cost of the temporary dental crown is included in the price of the permanent one.
 You will wear them only for a couple of weeks and they’re very inexpensive and done by the dentist.
 However, if we are talking prices, you should know a temporary crown can cost you from $15 to $100 tops.

 Remember to ask your dentist if the price of the temporary crown is included in the full treatment price or not.

 What’s the dental crown replacement cost?